skip to Main Content

 • On-Site Interview:

-• There will be a writing essay, a presentation that will be prepared and presented by the group on the day of the interview, a tour, a large panel interview, a small panel interview with patient cases and a Q&A session.
+• There will be a writing essay, a presentation (which you will have submitted prior to the interview date), a tour, a large panel interview, a small panel interview with patient cases and a Q&A session.
 You’ll have the opportunity to meet preceptors and pharmacy leaders.
 We will provide the technology necessary for the writing essay and presentation.
 If you’d like to take notes during the interviews, we suggest you bring a folio with pen and paper.

 Back to all programs